lemauanhphong/ctf_writeups/zer0pts_CTF_2022/Disco_Party/README.md

 ![Oops](./image/home.jpg)

-There are 3 bottons here.
-Two first buttons seem common, so let try the last one.
+There are 3 buttons here.
+The first two buttons seem common, so let try the last one.

 I am allowed to create an invitation and to report issues about invitation.